MystranSolver/MYSTRAN_Validation/README.md

 #### Multiple test cases on the same deck
 As an optimization, if a test case uses the same input deck as the previous test case, it will reuse the previous solution without running Mystran again.

+#### Include files
+`INCLUDE <filename>` on a line in the test case definition file includes the contents of the file <filename> at that point.
+Useful for organizing test cases or to temporarily disable groups of test cases you're not using.

 ### Bulk comparison